 Feel free to increase the espresso powder (just not the water) if you’re looking for a coffee flavored hot cocoa.

-Then stir in the espresso mixture and the 1-1/2 teaspoons of pure vanilla extract.
+Then measure and add in 1-1/2 teaspoons of pure vanilla extract.

 If the espresso hot chocolate loses some of it’s heat, place it back onto your stove top.
 Reheat on medium-low until hot.
 Do not boil.